-Born Lionel Pickens in Queens, New York, Chinx has been paving his musical path since an early age.
-Surrounded and influenced by some of the greats of our era, his sound is “I don’t want to fit in,” he says.
+Born Lionel Pickens in Queens, New York, Chinx, also known as Chinx Drugz, began paving his musical path at an early age.
+Surrounded and influenced by some of the greats of our era, his prospective gave a very clear outlook, “I don’t want to fit in,” he says.
 “I want people to respect my music.
 I have the drive to be original and to stay true to who I am as a person and as an artist, and not create a gimmick with my artistry.”

-Listening to artists like NWA on the West Coast and Wu-Tang and Nas in the East, growing up Chinx wanted to emulate the freedom of expression that his favorite artists embodied with their lyrics.
+Listening to artists like 2 Pac & NWA on the West Coast, Wu-Tang, Jay-Z, Biggie and Nas on the East, growing up Chinx wanted to emulate the freedom of expression that his favorite artists embodied with their lyrics.
 Raised in Far Rockaway, he was surrounded by a level of poverty that drove people into drugs, the ghetto and the streets.
 While divulging into that lifestyle personally, music gave him an outlet to convey his experiences, his fears and his ambition.
-An ambition that still drives him today as a father and as a musician.
+That same ambition drove him as a father and as a musician.

 During the early years of his career, Chinx formed a friendship with the late Stack Bundles, also from Far Rockaway.
 The two created The Riot Squad and continued to record together for several years.
 In 2005 Chinx was incarcerated and it was during his time inside that Bundles lost his life.
 His death was heavy not just for Chinx but for fans everywhere, that had a profound respect and admiration for Stack Bundles as a person and as a musician.
 As personal as this loss was, it awakened the musical child in Chinx, who didn’t want the legacy that Bundles had built over the years to disappear with his death.
 When Chinx was released from prison, he started focusing on really making an impact with his music.
 Meeting French Montana through Stack Bundles’ close friend Max B, the two fashioned a genuine alliance.
 “We were making music together at Max’s house,” Chinx says about first working with French.